emmanueldeletang/306view-in-documentdb/README.md

 ## About this sample

-> This sample is based on a real client need how to consolidate different source in one collections
+> This sample is an example made by me and a personnal work and engage only me as person.  how to consolidate different source in one collections

 ### Overview